chaklam-silpasuwanchai/Deploy-ML-Production/README.md

 So let's try our API.

-First, I have to check my docker-machine ip by doing

-    docker-machine ip default

-Here, my ip is 192.168.99.100

-Go to `192.168.99.100:8080/docs`.
+Go to `localhost:8080/docs`.
 Now you can do the same thing.

+Note: if you are using docker machine, replace localhost with the IP address you found in `docker machine ip`

 ### Congrats!!